Top Tips to Choosing the Best Fish Weighing Scale for Your Needs

-1) How do you intend to use the scale?
+1) Intention - How do you intend to use the scale?

 If the scale is used for commercial selling by weight then you will need to ensure the scale is trade approved, has a high weighing capacity and large pan size to weigh large amounts of fish all at once.
 Alternatively, if you fish recreationally you will likely need a more practical scale that can be used on a lake or riverside with ease, in this case, a hanging scale may be a better choice.

-2) How often do you intend to use the scale?
+2) Frequency - How often will you use the scale?

-3) How much are you willing to spend?
+3) Price - How much are you willing to spend?

 It is important to consider how much money you are willing to spend on a scale and whether you are in a position to buy the scale you need.
 We recommend waiting to buying a scale if it cannot fully meet your requirements as it is likely that at some point you may need to buy a replacement.